openmm/openmm/docs-source/usersguide/library.rst

 These are not precisely the same list of base dimensions used in the SI unit system.
-SI defines “current” (charge per time) as a base unit, while simtk.unit uses “charge”.
-And simtk.unit treats angle as a dimension, even though angle quantities are often considered dimensionless.
+SI defines “current” (charge per time) as a base unit, while openmm.unit uses “charge”.
+And openmm.unit treats angle as a dimension, even though angle quantities are often considered dimensionless.
 In this case, we choose to err on the side of explicitness, particularly because interconversion of degrees and radians is a frequent source of unit headaches.